-**Schedule your flight departure 2 hours (or more) after these shuttle departure times from Oxford.
+**Schedule your flight departure three hours (or more) after these shuttle departure times from Oxford.

-***Should your arriving flight be delayed, please call 662-915-7015 and leave a voice mail message with your name and new arrival time.
-However, should you be unable to meet the next shuttle(s) you will be required to stay over in Memphis and take the 10:00 a.m. shuttle the next day, or rent a car.
-There is a Radisson Inn on the airport property, and it can be reached at 901-332-2370.
+***Should your arriving flight be delayed, please call the Transportation After Hours phone at 662-816-7165 and, if necessary, leave a voicemail message with your name and new arrival time.
+If you are unable to meet the next shuttle(s) you will be required either to stay over in Memphis and take the 10:00 a.m. shuttle the next day or to rent a car.

-You will be given an opportunity to spend a day touring one of the areas listed below.
-All tours depart from Oxford at 9:00 a.m. and return around 3:30 p.m. except where noted.
-There is limited space on all tours, but specifically, the Oxford and Lafayette County Architectural Tour is limited to 25 and the Mississippi Delta Tour is limited to 45.
-The tours are optional and are available for an additional fee of $95, which must be prepaid in full along with the conference registration deposit of $50.
+In-person attendees will be given an opportunity to spend a day touring one of the areas listed below.
+All tours depart from Oxford at 9:00 a.m. and return around 3:30 p.m., except where noted.
+The tours are optional and are available for an additional fee of $120, which includes lunch.

-The Mississippi Delta: This tour consists of a circuitous drive to Clarksdale by way of Charleston, Sumner, and Tutwiler.
-The tour focuses not only on the hunting camps of Faulkner’s fiction but also on the music of the Delta, the Mississippi blues.
+The Mississippi Delta: This tour, led by Scott Barretta, consists of a circuitous drive to Clarksdale by way of Charleston, Sumner, and Tutwiler.
+The tour focuses not only on the hunting camps of Faulkner’s fiction but also on the music of the Delta, the Mississippi Blues.
 The Delta Blues Museum in Clarksdale is the centerpiece of our visit there.
-The historic district includes the childhood home of Tennessee Williams.
 After lunch, we wind our way back to Oxford and usually return between 4:30 and 5:00 p.m.